waldleben/DDL25Spring/README.md

 - Homework 2: due in week 8
 - Homework 3: due in week 12

-Students are given an additional 48-hour grace period for late submission without receiving any grade penalty.
-However, submissions after the grace period are not considered, and students will have the corresponding 10% of their final grade set as 0.
+Submissions after the grace period are not considered, and students will have the corresponding 10% of their final grade set as 0.

 ### 5.2.
 Group projects